-While running a business through a company structure has a number of benefits, adding an additional level to your structure, such as by having your company shares held by another company (a holding company) or trust, can produce further benefits.
-This article sets out why business owners should consider setting up a holding company or trust.
+While running a business using a company structure has a number of benefits, adding an additional level to your structure, for example by having your shares in the company held through another company or through a trust, can produce further benefits.
+This article sets out why business owners should consider holding their shares in an operating company through another company or a trust.

 Operating a Business through a Company

-Operating your business through a company has a number of benefits:
+Operating your business using a company has a number of benefits including:

 - As a company is a separate legal entity, its shareholders will generally not be personally liable for the debts of the company.
 Directors of a company do however have certain duties imposed upon them which should also be considered;

 - A company can be established relatively quickly, but there are costs involved with its incorporation and maintenance; and